communitystack/www.communitystack.com/src/content/communities/nomad-list.md

 name: Nomad List
 address: https://nomadlist.com/forum
 category: Lifestyle
-title: Digital Nomad Forum
+title: Nomad List
 description: |-
-  The Digital Nomad Forum is a a question and answer site for digital nomads and remote
+  Nomad List's forum is a a question and answer platform for remote workers to exchange
-    workers to exchange information on working remotely from different places around the world such as Chiang Mai, Bangkok, Bali and Medellin.
+    information on working remotely from different places around the world such as Chiang Mai, Bangkok, Bali and Medellin.
-userCount: 7340
+userCount: 7615
 icon: nomad-list.png
 activity: medium
-language: en
+language: en_US
 ---